-During their course work, students are required to complete distribution requirements and core requirements, complete an oral examination, and participate in the PhD Research Seminar.
-All Public Policy course work and qualifying exams should be completed in the first two years.
+The curriculum requires students to complete distribution requirements, core requirements and Oral General Examination, and participate in PhD Research Seminars.
+All public policy course work and qualifying exams should be completed in the first two years.

-By the end of the third year, candidates submit and defend a dissertation prospectus, and then go on to write and defend the dissertation.
-Students generally complete their dissertation writing and research within three years of completion of the Oral General Examination.
+By the end of the third year, students submit and defend a dissertation prospectus after which they research, write, and prepare to defend their dissertation.
+Typically students wrap up researching and writing their dissertation withing three years after their Oral General Examination.

-Those studetns who do not hold a Master in Public Policy degree (or an appropriate master's degree in a related field) must complete the distribution requirement.
-This requirement may be fulfilled by taking two MPP courses; one each in Democracy, Politics and Institutions (DPA) and Management, Leadership, and Decision Sciences (MLD).
+For those students who do not hold a Master in Public Policy degree (or an appropriate master's degree in a similar field), they must complete the distribution requirement by taking a total of two MPP courses at Havard Kennedy School, each in the Democracy, Politics and Institutions and Management, Leadership, and Decision Sciences policy areas.

-Students wishing to advance to PhD candidacy must demonstrate PhD level proficiency in the areas of theory, methods, and a substantive special (primary) field.
-The general requirements include distribution requirements in five fields within these areas, with courses and exams as specified below:
+Students will need to demonstrate PhD-level proficiency in theory, methods, and both a primary and secondary field of interest.
+The general requirements include distribution requirements in five fields within these ares, with courses and exams listed below:

 The purpose of this requirement is to establish a solid foundation for future research.
 Students should seek PhD-level courses that broaden and deepen their knowledge in the special field.
 Most Harvard Kennedy School courses and seminars are targeted toward practitioners rather than scholars and do not normally serve as PhD-level courses.
 As a consequence, at least part of the special field work will normally be done in the Graduate School of Arts and Sciences or other graduate units outside the Kennedy School.